Working with Victims and Survivors of Disasters, Terrorism, War, Abuse and Accident both Individually and Systemically: A 25-year Perspective

 Self-Compassion and Mindfulness for Helping Professionals

-Owing to her expertise, Cherrie Ragunton, RPm has appeared in CNN Philippines several times.
+Owing to her expertise in counselling, Cherrie Ragunton, RPm has appeared in CNN Philippines several times.
 Cherrie is a registered psychometrician in the Philippines and a psychologist at Interspect Training Services.
 She earned her master’s degree in psychology from the Polytechnic University of the Philippines and soon after she taught at Our Lady of Fatima University and Central Colleges of the Philippines.
 She is a member of Philippine Association for Counsellor Education, Research and Supervision (PACERS), and of American Psychological Association.
 More recently, she was one of the speakers at International Conference in Counselling Psychology held in Osaka Japan last October 2017.